-The UAE has not adopted the UNCITRAL Model Law on Cross-Border Insolvency but it has been adopted by the Dubai International Financial Centre (DIFC) as per the DIFC Insolvency Law (Law No. 1 of 2019), which became effective in June 2019.
+The UAE has not adopted the UNCITRAL Model Law on Cross-Border Insolvency but it has been adopted by the Dubai International Financial Centre (DIFC) as per the DIFC Insolvency Law (Law No. 1 of 2019), which became effective in June 2019, and by the Abu Dhabi Global Market (ADGM) in the Insolvency Regulations.